Resources and Stormwater Best Management Practices for Construction Projects

 - Local ordinances require landowners and construction site operators to control construction site runoff and protection of water quality

-- An important change affects the Erosion and Sediment Control Plans for existing and planned projects
+- The current permit requires Erosion and Sediment Control Plans for existing and planned projects

 Projects Disturbing Over 1 Acre or More of Soil

 - State of California’s Construction General Permit requires Construction General permit coverage by filing a Notice of Intent (NOI) to comply.